ajcrowe/puppet-supervisord/README.md

 }
 ```

-You can also just issue a command without specifying a process.
+You can also issue a command without specifying a process.

 ### Development